Trevor-Kayeyia-Madara/BIG_TENT/README.md

 ## Features

-- User Authentication: The app allows users to create accounts, log in, and reset their passwords securely.
-- Parking Spot Listing: Parking lot owners can list their available parking spots, including details like location, price, and availability.
 - Booking System: Customers can search for available parking spots, book them for specific dates and times, and make payments.
 - User Dashboard: Each user has a personalized dashboard that displays their bookings, reservations, and account information.
 - Ratings and Reviews: Customers can leave ratings and reviews for parking spots they have used, helping others make informed decisions.